StuartDaniells/JSON-placeholders/README.md

 # JSON-placeholders
-JSON placeholders to simulate a AJAX call using Fetch API
+JSON placeholders to simulate a AJAX call request and response, using Fetch API